cmake-wheel/cmeel/docs/packaging-guide.md

 List of string providing the test command and its arguments. `["cmake", "--build", "BUILD_DIR", "-t", "test"]` by default. `BUILD_DIR` is replaced by the current path to the build directory.

-#### `py3-none`

-Boolean setting to build a wheel for `py3-none-{platform}`.
-A package with this setting shouldn't provide anything in a python sitelib. `false` by default.

 #### `any`

 Boolean setting to build a wheel for `py3-none-any`.

-A package with this setting shouldn't provide any binary library or executable, nor anything in a python sitelib. `false` by default.
+A package with this setting must not provide any binary library or executable, nor anything in a python sitelib. `false` by default.

 #### `pyver-any`

 Boolean setting to build a wheel for `py3x-none-any` where x is the current python 3 minor version.

-A package with this setting shouldn't provide any binary library or executable. `false` by default.
+A package with this setting must not provide any binary library or executable. `false` by default.

+#### `py3-none`

+Boolean setting to build a wheel for `py3-none-{platform}`.

+A package with this setting must not provide anything in a python sitelib. `false` by default.

 #### `check-relocatable`